Research Hub > Types of USB Cables: The Ultimate Guide

 Mini USB Type-B

-The predecessor to the Micro USB-B, the fatter Mini USB-B has a larger rhombus type shape.
-While still in use today for some digital cameras, the mini USB has predominantly been replaced by the smaller and more efficient Micro B cables.
+The predecessor to the Micro USB-B, the fatter Mini USB-B has a larger rhombus shape.
+While still in use today for some digital cameras, the mini USB has mostly been replaced by the smaller and more efficient Micro B cables.

 Shop Now